-In this web-site, we can look into the history of the most influential bloodlines that have become dominant in Thoroughbred breeding.
+On this web-site, we can look into the history of the most influential bloodlines that have become dominant in thoroughbred breeding.
 The major sires of the breed and the most influential broodmares consistently pop up in pedigrees of recent champions.
-From the origins of the Thoroughbred in England, to the importation of top stallions to the US, to the breeding of world class horses everywhere, let us examine why these horses are what they are.
+From the origins of the thoroughbred in England, to the importation of top stallions to the U.S., to the breeding of world class horses everywhere, let us examine why these horses are what they are.

 There are also stallions through the influence of their daughters, whose names frequently arise in pedigrees of top runners and sires.
 A pattern will show as to the stallions most frequently emerging in these pedigrees.

-There will also be categories on the great breed defining broodmares.
-These Queens of the Turf are just as responsible for the champions and great sires as much as the heralded sires were.
-Sometimes I think that with the preponderance of acclaiming the great males of the Thoroughbred, not enough credit is given to their partners in foal making.
-Many notable broodmares have been exceptional producers of sires that became prominent in breeding, thus are consistently seen within the pedigrees of some of the best Thoroughbreds of today.
+Categories on the great breed defining broodmares will highlight many of the great female thoroughbreds from the past.
+These Magical Matriarchs and Queens of the Turf are just as responsible for the champions and great sires as much as the heralded sires were.
+Sometimes I think that with the preponderance of acclaiming the great males of the thoroughbred, not enough credit is given to their partners in foal making.
+Many notable broodmares have been exceptional producers of sires that became prominent in breeding, thus are consistently seen within the pedigrees of some of the best thoroughbreds of today.

 Now only if we can find out the origins of our own personal blood lines to be just as comprehensive in nature.
 But that is for another web-site.